 Follow these guidelines from ProtectYourWaters.net to prevent the spread of invasive species with seaplanes.
 As with a boat, you must Clean.
 Drain.
 Dry.

 CLEAN off visible aquatic plants, animals, and mud from pontoons, cross members, steps, transom, rudders, chine, wheel wells, mooring ropes, wires, and cables.
 Scrub off any floats with a stiff brush.
 Rinse landing gear with high-pressure hot water, when possible.
 Landing in marine waters, if moving between freshwater bodies, can be an effective method of killing freshwater aquatic invasive species.

 At water take-off:

 DRY everything five days or more, unless otherwise required by local or state laws, when moving between waters to kill small species not easily seen OR wipe with a towel before reuse.
 Store aircraft on land when possible.
 Hot summer temperatures and flights during dry weather will help kill aquatic invasive plants and animals that may be on floats.

-When leaving Lake Powell for areas not known to be infested with quagga mussels, seaplane pilots should follow the detailed guidelines from the Seaplane Pilots Association to avoid spreading quagga mussels.
+Seaplane pilots should follow the detailed guidelines from the Seaplane Pilots Association to avoid spreading any aquatic invasive species.